AFT Arrow FAQ

 Use the Segment Pipe tool found on the Arrange Menu.

-How do I set up custom databases on my local PC?
+How do I set up custom databases?

 How do I set up custom databases on our local or wide area network?